A Practical Georgia Itinerary for 7–10 Days (the country!)

 Trailhead: Google Maps link to trailhead

-This short hike is fun, very scenic, and a perfect way to spend a couple of hours to stretch those legs cramping from the car ride over here.
+This short hike is fun, very scenic, and a perfect way to spend a couple of hours stretching those legs cramping from the car ride over here.
 To start, take a taxi to the trailhead at the little bridge across the river.
 It’s impossible to park there.

-The trail to Chalaadi is straighforward (and straight), just keep the river on your left and you’re good.
+The trail to Chalaadi is straightforward (and straight), just keep the river on your left and you’re good.
 You’ll be going a little bit through the pine forest at first, but a lot of the trail follows the river.
-Once you’re out of the woods, the view to the glacier opens up.
-Watch your step and expect lots of big (big!) rocks and paths where you can easily lose your footing especially if it had rained recently.
+Once you’re out of the woods, the view of the glacier opens up.
+Watch your step and expect lots of big (big!) rocks and paths where you can easily lose your footing especially if it has rained recently.

 Just don’t go too close to the glacier—people have gotten killed by falling rocks, you’ll probably even see some while you’re there (the falling rocks, not dead people hopefully).
 Also, I’ve heard about bears and wolves in these parts, so keep an eye out.